 This simple product from Jarrow has the benefit of a high dose.
 Each capsule contains 500mg of quercetin, the highest on our list, at a reasonable price.
 If you want to take higher doses, which is what most studies use, look into this option.

-As a bonus, we wanted to highlight the best buy-in-bulk option on the internet.
+As a bonus, we wanted to highlight the best quercetin supplement you can buy-in-bulk on the internet.
 You can buy it in capsules or powder, but the powder is even less expensive.
 They have various sizes, but their starting point of 25 grams for $15 is already a better deal than any other products on the list on a cost per gram basis.

 However, it’s an unflavored powder, so make sure you mix it in a smoothie or something.